Andes Mint Cookies – chewy centers!

 A perfect taste of the holidays, these Andes Mint Cookies are full of chocolate and mint goodness in every single bite!

 I made these cookies on the same day that I made my coffee cookies with clove.
 While those coffee and clove cookies are a bit more adventurous, these Andes Mint Cookies speak to the traditionalist.
 A new friend of mine told me she deleted the coffee clove cookie email without even opening it.
-A new friend that a) not only reads my blog but subscribes to my newsletter AND b) isn’t afraid to tell it like it is?
-Keeper.
+A new friend that a) not only reads my blog but also subscribes to my newsletter AND b) isn’t afraid to tell it like it is?
+This new friend is a keeper.
 Also, the first time I had her over with a group of ladies, she brought wine AND started cleaning up my kitchen for me at the end of the evening.
 We should all be taking notes at this point.
-Hopefully she doesn’t like Andes mints and will delete this email too so she’s doesn’t think I’m a crazy person.
+Hopefully she doesn’t like Andes mints and will delete this email, too, so she doesn’t think I’m a crazy person.
 (Hi, Dawn!)

 These cookies are irresistibly chewy but still crisp around the edges, thanks to a bit of cornstarch in the dough — similar to my popular M&M cookies.